 This section discusses electromagnetic fields associated with the wind farm.
-Electromagnetic fields associated with the 345 kV generation tie line are addressed under Docket TL-17-308.
+Electromagnetic fields associated with the generation tie line will be addressed in the Route Permit Application.

 8.8.1.1 Electric Fields

 The 34.5 kV underground power cable used in wind farm collector system is shielded, meaning the energized conductor is located at the center of the cable and is completely surrounded by a grounded metallic shield.
 This construction confines the electric field to the interior of the cable.
 Thus, there is no detectable EF produced by the cable or by any other components of the wind farm collection system.